-Drug information provided by: Micromedex
+Drug information provided by: IBM Micromedex

-Your doctor will check your progress closely while you are receiving this medicine.
+Your doctor will check your or your child's progress closely while you are receiving this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.

-If your symptoms do not improve within a few days, or if they become worse, check with your doctor.
+If your or your child's symptoms do not improve within a few days, or if they become worse, check with your doctor.

 This medicine may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
-Call your doctor right away if you have itching; hives; hoarseness; shortness of breath; trouble breathing; trouble swallowing; or any swelling of your hands, face, or mouth after you receive this medicine.
+Call your doctor right away if you or your child have itching, hives, hoarseness, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth after you receive this medicine.

 This medicine may cause diarrhea, and in some cases it can be severe.
-It may occur 2 months or more after you stop using this medicine.
+It may occur 2 months or more after you or your child stop using this medicine.
 Do not take any medicine to treat diarrhea without first checking with your doctor.
 If you have any questions or if mild diarrhea continues or gets worse, check with your doctor.

-Before you have any medical tests, tell the medical doctor in charge that you are receiving this medicine.
+Before you have any medical tests, tell the medical doctor in charge that you or your child are receiving this medicine.
 The results of some tests may be affected by this medicine.